lightninglabs/chantools/doc/chantools_forceclose.md

       --apiurl string            API URL to use (must be esplora compatible) (default "https://api.node-recovery.com") --bip39                    read a classic BIP39 seed and passphrase from the terminal instead of asking for lnd seed format or providing the --rootkey flag
-      --channeldb string         lnd channel.db file to use for force-closing channels --fromchanneldb string     channel input is in the format of an lnd channel.db file --fromchanneldump string   channel input is in the format of a channel dump file --fromsummary string       channel input is in the format of chantool's channel summary; specify '-' to read from stdin
+      --channeldb string         lnd channel.db file to use for force-closing channels --channelpoint string      the channel point of the channel to force-close --fromchanneldb string     channel input is in the format of an lnd channel.db file --fromchanneldump string   channel input is in the format of a channel dump file --fromsummary string       channel input is in the format of chantool's channel summary; specify '-' to read from stdin